 RELATED ARTICLE How To Prevent Lactic Acid Build-Up In Your Muscles

-Obviously aerobic vs anaerobic exercise is going to utilize different training modalities.
-Aerobic exercise involves steady state cardio, keeping your heart rate up, such as cycling, running, swimming, even dancing.
-Aerobic exercise will enhance your ability to burn more body fat, since aerobic pathways rely on macronutrients for fuel, and that you still have oxygen in your muscle tissue.
+Obviously, aerobic vs. anaerobic exercise is going to utilize different training modalities.
+Aerobic exercise involves steady-state cardio, keeping your heart rate up, such as cycling, running, swimming, and even dancing.
+Aerobic exercise will enhance your ability to burn more body fat since aerobic pathways rely on macronutrients for fuel, and you still have oxygen in your muscle tissue.
 This can also improve your VO2 max which refers to the maximum amount of oxygen that you can utilize during exercise.
 Better oxygen transport will strengthen your cardiovascular system, efficiently pumping more blood from your heart and veins to your muscle tissue.

 RELATED ARTICLE Why is VO2 Max Important For Athletes

-Anaerobic exercise, like HIIT or HIFT, will burn more calories since you’re training at an increased level of intensity for a shorter period of time.
-High intensity training programs will also improve strength, power, and increase lean muscle mass as compared to aerobic training.
-Having an optimal mix of both aerobic and anaerobic training, will help you burn more calories, improve functional strength, and improve training adaptations.
-By utilizing both styles of training, you’ll get the muscle building effects, power, and strength, with anaerobic exercise, while improving endurance and burning more body fat when aerobic.
+The benefit of anaerobic training, like HIIT or HIFT, is that it will burn more calories since you’re training at an increased level of intensity for a shorter period of time.
+High-intensity training programs will also improve strength, and power, and increase lean muscle mass as compared to aerobic training.
+Having an optimal mix of both aerobic and anaerobic training will help you burn more calories, improve functional strength, and improve training adaptations.
+By utilizing both styles of training, you’ll get the muscle-building effects, power, and strength, with anaerobic exercise, while improving endurance and burning more body fat when aerobic.